About York Gin Grey Lady

 Comes with a free booklet of tasting notes, serves and York Gin info.

 We can hand-write a gift note for free.
-Gift wrap and gift box options available too.
+Gift box options available too.

 'Grey Lady is a masterpiece in subtlety, with a very pale blue-grey hue, and soft, delicate notes of citrus from the bergamot found in Earl Grey tea.
 It's great on the rocks.' - Sunday Telegraph